mariuszkuswik/KCNA/README.md

 - **kubelet** - An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.
 The kubelet talks to the api-server and the container runtime to handle the final stage of starting containers.
 [Kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet)
 - **kube-proxy (optional)** - An application that provides routing and filtering rules for ingress (incoming) traffic to pods.
-A network proxy that handles inside and outside communication of your cluster.
-Instead of managing traffic flow on its own, the kube-proxy tries to rely on the networking capabilities of the underlying operating system if possible.
+kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+kube-proxy uses the operating system packet filtering layer (if there is one and it's available).
+Otherwise, kube-proxy forwards the traffic itself.
+Kube-proxy can run in three modes:
+1. iptables (default). — Suited for simple use cases
+2. Ipvs — Suites for 1000+ services.
+3. Userspace (legacy) — Not recommended for use

 - **container runtime** - The container runtime is responsible for running the containers on the worker node.
 For a long time, Docker was the most popular choice, but is now replaced in favor of other runtimes like [containerd](https://containerd.io/).

 ### Control plane nodes components